-Do you agree that software developer’s value goes far beyond coding?
-For me, as for a full stack engineer, building the right things, searching for the most effective ways of discovering users’ problems and shaping solutions to make people’s lives better are crucial.
-Recently I’ve shared my findings and approaches to product creation we use at Railsware at the Pivorak conference organized by the Lviv Ruby community.
+Do you agree that a software developer’s value goes far beyond coding?
+For me as a full stack engineer, building the right things, searching for the most effective ways of discovering users’ problems and shaping solutions to make people’s lives better are crucial.
+Recently, I’ve shared my findings and approaches to product creation that we use at Railsware at the Pivorak conference, organized by the Lviv Ruby community.

 Also, you are welcome to check out the slides at Speakerdeck.

 Inspired by the feedback, I decided to share more about product development focusing on how we grow as engineers, and how we can examine our problems both from the user’s and the product’s perspective, as well as how to effectively manage ideas.

 What does a product development engineer do?